nikitabaldan/HCI/Smartphone app material/Smartphoneappdocument.md

 with the lecture of the other near station(always 1-2 km in range) and the selected one(confrontation).
 To se the possible relation between different variables the technical application is suggested.

-CHARTS
 GAUGE CHART
 The gauge chart is used to give an easy and pretty visualization to the raw data of the variables.
-The max gauge will max value registered by the eco station in history for that parameter(for temperature will be the max related to the season, in order to have a more clear representation of that particular variable)
+The max gauge will max value registered by the eco station in a year timespan for that parameter(for temperature will be the max related to the season, in order to have a more clear representation of that particular variable).

 HISTOGRAM CHART
 It's used to have a clear view of the behaviour of that particular variable in a certain timespan(can go from hours to days, can't say for sure what will be the most useful at the moment).
-Of course data like pressure which is not subjected to clear changes and useless data like time or season will not be visualized
+Of course data like pressure which is not subjected to clear changes and useless data like time or season will not be visualized.

-Line chart
+We use it to better present the history of a certain variable and a visible difference between the other station current measures

+LINE CHART
 It will be visualized with the Histogram chart.
 This confronts the different lectures of that particular variable in the SAME exact moment but in different days(Let's say that i open the app at 2:30 PM, this will show the last lectures (which are periodic).If i wanna confront these same lectures with other stations and have a days timespan, I have to take the lectures of the exact same lecture but done the day before).